glazed vs. polished porcelain tiles

 As someone who’s been in the tile business for over 15 years, I’ve helped many international buyers find the perfect tiles for their projects.
 One question I hear almost monthly is: “Should I choose glazed or polished porcelain tiles?”

-Today, I want to share what I’ve learned to help you make the best choice for your next import order.
+Today, I want to share what I’ve learned to help you make the best choice between glazed and polished porcelain tile for your next project.

 What Are Glazed Porcelain Tiles?